srinivaspavan73/Secure-Access/README.md

 Visit http://localhost:5173/ in your browser

 ## Configurations
-- You can change content of the website at `/data/user_info.js`
+- You can change your environmental variabes of the project at `/Face Recognisation/.venv`
-- Change the Google Analytics MEASUREMENT ID at `index.html` to your own.
+- You can change content of the project at `/Face Recognisation/Known_faces`

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback is highly appreciated!